Where to get breakfast in Pittsburgh

 What to try: Garden Omelet

-This popular family-owned Greek-American cafe serves a huge menu of breakfast classics (available all day).
-This place is bustling no matter what time you visit.
 Whether you are craving a savory omelet, a sweet stack of pancakes, or something a bit healthier like a yogurt parfait or avocado toast, you will find it all at this local diner.
 The Garden omelet is a really tasty combo of fresh veggies like peppers, mushrooms, zucchini, cauliflowers, and broccoli.
 Each entree comes with potatoes and toast.
-The potatoes are definitely the best in town.
-Central is located in Robinson, a suburb located about 15 minutes outside of Pittsburgh.
-If you are seeking tasty comfort food, a great value, and a cozy homestyle ambiance, definitely add Central Diner to your list.
+The potatoes are definitely the best in town and they give you a lot of them which earns bonus points with me.

 Mediterra Bakery

-What to try: Shashuka
+What to try: Shakshuka

-As for the breakfast menu, there’s much to enjoy including Quiche, Four Grain Porridge, and Milk Bread French Toast.
-The highlight here is a delicious savory Shakshuka, a traditional Middle Eastern dish consisting of poached eggs in savory tomato based sauce.
-The house coffee is great and they also offer a number of espresso drinks including seasonal specials.
+The house coffee is great (and you can enjoy numerous refills!) and they also offer a number of espresso drinks including seasonal specials.
 Best of all, the ambiance is gorgeous – the perfect elegant vibe for a romantic weekend date.
+Just get here early as this place gets busy (I often seen no seating available after mid morning!).

 The Porch at Schenley